 We’re rigorously dedicated to fairness, accuracy and editorial integrity.
 We maintain the highest journalistic standards, while questioning the status quo ethics of mainstream media.
 We think critically about our sources of information, seeking lived experiences and community-based knowledge, in addition to sources that are conventionally considered authoritative.
 We’re transparent about our mistakes.

 We’re dedicated to sharing nuanced, untold stories that reveal hidden truths.
 We dig up and analysis data to understand the patterns that impact our lives every day.
 Our editorial agenda isn’t set by breaking news or press releases.
 Instead, we dive deep into important issues that don’t fit neatly into the daily news cycle.
 We focus on systems — not symptoms — and stick with the story for the long haul.

-To solve the complex problems facing Canada, we need to have real conversations with people we disagree with.
-The Discourse is building a home for constructive dialogue between people of all political persuasions.
+To solve the complex problems facing us, we need to have honest conversations with people we disagree with.
+Our journalists set the table for conversation between people who wouldn’t normally engage with each other.